elunna/nerfhack-changelog/README.md

 Bracers are a type of shield worn on the forearms, making them unique in that they allow the use of both two-weapon combat and two-handed weapons.
 Unlike standard shields, bracers do not penalize a Monk’s to-hit when attacking unarmed, nor do they suppress the extra attacks granted to Monks at Grand Master martial arts skill.
 They also do not interfere with staggering blows from skilled bare-handed combatants or shattering blows delivered by a Samurai wielding a katana.
 While bracers provide smaller AC bonuses from the shield skill and cannot be used for shield bashing, successfully blocking attacks with them still trains the skill.
 For spellcasting purposes, bracers are considered non-bulky, similar to a small shield.
 Bracers provide a base AC bonus of 1AC.

 Bracers weigh 15 (half as much as a small shield).

+If a player undergoes polymorph into a large monster, any non-artifact bracers being worn will unfortunately be destroyed.
+Artifact bracers will be pushed off.

 NerfHack introduces a few new magical bracers:
 * **bracers of integrity**: conveys disintegration and wither resistance, erodeproof